 Please call free – 0800 707 6229 - for Huge Extra Savings on holidays to Newfoundland & Labrador

 New Brunswick is the largest of Canada's Atlantic Maritime Provinces.
-It is home to 9 provincial parks offering spectacular and diverse natural beauty, including the provinces highest peak in Mt Carleton Provincial Park (part of the Appalachian Range), the world's highest tides in the Bay of Fundy, and some spectacular coastline views in Kouchibouguac National Park.
+It is home to 9 provincial parks offering spectacular and diverse natural beauty, including the provinces highest peak in Mount Carleton Provincial Park (part of the Appalachian Range), the world's highest tides in the Bay of Fundy, and some spectacular coastline views in Kouchibouguac National Park.
 The Miramichi River flows through the centre of the province and offers all sorts of activities from fishing to river tubing.
-An interesting fact about New Brunswick is that it is Canada's only officially bilingual province with 33% of the population speaking French.

 Bay of Fundy

 Few places on Earth are as awe-inspiring as New Brunswick’s Bay of Fundy.
 A visit to this special place will reward you with magnificent tides, breathtaking coastline and endless adventure.

 New Brunswick's capital city is rich in culture and riverside beauty.
 You're sure to find the perfect picnic spot at one of the City's parks: Odell, Carleton or Wilmot.

 Saint John, Canada’s oldest incorporated city, is also the only city on the beautiful Bay of Fundy, where the urban charms of a vibrant, historic city nestle up against the grand, natural allure of this world-famous bay.

 Huge peaks and monumental valleys characterise this part of Canada.
 Resembling Scandinavia with its multicoloured wooden timber houses, impossibly blue sea and ice fjords.

 Corner Brook is a bustling city located on the west coast of Newfoundland.